Best Hoka Max Cushion Running Shoes

 Hoka Bondi 9: The Plushest Ride Ever

 This is the king of cushioning.
-If you want the softest, most pillowy ride Hoka offers, the Bondi 9 is your shoe.
-For 2025, it's been updated with a new supercritical EVA foam, which makes it lighter and more responsive than previous versions without sacrificing that signature marshmallow-like feel.
+If you want the softest, most pillowy ride Hoka makes, the Bondi 9 is it.
+For 2025, it gets a new supercritical EVA foam, which keeps the signature marshmallow-like feel while making the shoe lighter and more responsive than previous versions.

 • Best for: Recovery runs, long, slow distances (LSDs), walking, and anyone who prioritizes maximum softness over speed.

-• Pros: Unmatched cushioning, superb comfort, surprisingly stable for a neutral shoe.
+• Pros: Unmatched cushioning, all-day ease, surprisingly stable for a neutral shoe.

 • Cons: It's the heavyweight of the lineup, so it's not built for speed workouts.